 Because of the massive install base and increased use of smartphones and tablets, companies are rapidly upgrading their websites to be responsive.
 The current ownership numbers show that 97% of Americans have a smartphone, 77% have a desktop or laptop, and 53% have a tablet.1

-But companies face new challenges when applying responsive design to online documents.
-The largest hurdle is how to properly display large tables, which are mainstays in annual reports, 10-Ks, and proxy statements.
-The data is far too wide to be readable on smartphones and if scrolling is added, it becomes cumbersome to be able to read the table itself.
-There are only two companies in the S&P 500 who created a fully responsive version of their annual report!
-Microsoft Corporation and Eaton Corp.
-Plc created stunning, fully responsive documents that even show tables on smartphones.
+The largest hurdle is how to properly display large tables, which are mainstays in Annual Reports, 10-Ks, and Proxy Statements.
+The data in tables is far too wide to be readable on smartphones, and if scrolling is added, it becomes cumbersome to read the table itself.

 For this type of content to work in a responsive way, it needs a complete redesign.
 Only a couple of the S&P 500 have attempted this type of conversion, and it remains cost-prohibitive for most companies at this time.

 To manage cost and timing, we recommend an approach where key sections of your document (summaries, introduction letters, etc.) are converted to responsive while the rest of the document is left in the traditional format.
 This approach is cost-effective and still provides your digital investor with a good experience on their devices.